-The Community Foundation of the Mahoning Valley created our Legacy Society to acknowledge and thank special donors who have chosen to provide for the future of our community through planned gifts made to us from their estate.
+The Community Foundation of the Mahoning Valley formed a Legacy Society to acknowledge and thank special donors who have chosen to provide for the future of the local community through planned gifts made to the Foundation from their estate.

-If you decide to leave us a planned gift, please let us know.
-We want to make sure we have your wishes on record to ensure that your intentions are followed in perpetuity.
+If you decide to leave the Foundation a planned gift, please let us know.
+We want to have your wishes on record to ensure that your intentions are followed in perpetuity.

-The Community Foundation is also a proud member of the Mahoning / Shenango Planned Giving Council.
-This provides members with partnership in the LEAVE A LEGACY® campaign – a public awareness campaign designed to inspire people just like you to make a charitable bequest.
-It does not solicit gifts for any particular organization.
-You are encouraged to make a charitable bequest to the organization(s) that you deem deserving of your support.
+The Community Foundation is also a proud member of the Mahoning/Shenango Planned Giving Council.
+The Council provides members with partnership in the LEAVE A LEGACY® campaign – a public awareness campaign designed to inspire people just like you to make a charitable bequest.
+It does not solicit gifts for any particular organization, but encourages supporters to make a charitable bequest to the organization(s) that they deem deserving of their support.

 Types of Planned Giving

-Including The Community Foundation of the Mahoning Valley in your will helps you create a legacy for future generations.
+Including the Community Foundation of the Mahoning Valley in your will helps you create a legacy for future generations.
 Planning today can help those in the future have the quality of life we would all treasure.
-Please contact the Foundation at 330.743.5555 or your Professional Advisor with any questions.
-The types of planned charitable gifts include:
+Please contact the Foundation at 330.743.5555 or your professional advisor with any questions.
+Below are the types of planned charitable gifts available:

 - Bequest: A bequest can be made by naming The Community Foundation as a charitable beneficiary in a new will, or adding a codicil to an existing will.
 The bequest can be in the form of a stated dollar amount or specific property, a percentage of the estate, or a portion of or the entire residue.

 - Life Insurance: Donors may give a life insurance policy no longer needed, take out a new policy or name the Community Foundation as a beneficiary of an existing policy.
 A gift of life insurance may provide valuable income and estate tax savings.